 Our well-resourced library has modern presentation facilities, computer learning spaces and a Senior Learning Area, with access to both Chromebooks and desktops for student use.
-Staff and students have access to a makerspace area, where they can create, invent, explore, and think critically with STEM based activities and challenges.
-There is a 3D printer, Arduino kits, raspberry Pl's, robots, and Virtual Reality (VR) headsets.

-Chromebooks and iPads are provided for student use in all faculties.
+Chromebooks are provided for student use in all faculties.
 Additionally, each teaching staff member has been provided a laptop to deliver future focused learning.
-Students are welcome to bring their own device to school to support their learning.